How to Write an Academic Advisor Resume?

 Academic Advisor Resume Format

-Basically, a resume follows three major formats as explained below.
+Basically, a resume follows three major formats.
+Refer below.

 Our recommendation is the reverse chronological format.
-Now it is important to understand what information must be arranged in reverse chronological order.
+Now it is important to understand what information must go in a reverse chronological order.

 It’s the work experience.

 It’s a no-brainer.
-Your resume begins with your name, job title, and contact information, and that’s the header.
+A header contains details like name, job title, location, social links, and contact information.
 Refer to the example below.

 Good and Bad Header